By Janice Hardy, @Janice_Hardy

 How do you know when a novel is done?
 When do you stop revising?

 What qualifies as minor changes varies.
-One or two tweaks per page means it one last proof-reading pass won't hurt.
-One or two tweaks per chapter means it's probably good to go.
+One or two tweaks per page suggests one last proof-reading pass won't hurt.
+One or two tweaks per chapter suggests it's probably good to go.
 One caveat here: If the tweaks are errors, keep proofing until you get them all.
 I'm talking about word changes and minor rewriting.
 Style, not substance.

 (More on when revisions go astray)